box/developer.box.com/guides/box-sign/index.md

 <Message type='warning'>

-July 26th, 2021, beings the roll out of Box Sign.
+July 26th, 2021, begins the roll out of Box Sign.
+We plan to add Box Sign to Business, Business Plus, Enterprise, Enterprise Suites, and Starter plans.
 While Box Sign does not need to be enabled by an Admin to use its API endpoints, it does need to be rolled out to your enterprise.
-We will notify Admins as it becomes available for their Box instance.
+We will notify Admins before Box Sign becomes available in their Box instance.

 </Message>